BlueBrain/sonata-extension/source/blueconfig.rst

          The weight modifications of this Connection can be applied after a specified delay has elapsed.
 Note that only Weight modifications are applied and no other features of Connection sections

+    .. blueconfig_value:: NeuromodDtc
+        :type: float
+        :required: False
+        :unit: ms
+        :description:
+         Only applicable to `NeuroModulation` projections.
+It can be used to override the {{neuromod_dtc}} values between the selected {{Source}}
+         and {{Destination}} neurons.
+It represents the decay time constant of the neuromodulator concentration at the target synapse

+    .. blueconfig_value:: NeuromodStrength
+        :type: float
+        :required: False
+        :unit: :math:`\mu M`
+        :description:
+         Only applicable to `NeuroModulation` projections.
+It can be used to override the {{neuromod_strength}} values between the selected {{Source}}
+         and {{Destination}} neurons.
+It represents the amount of increase of the neuromodulator concentration at the synapse when an incoming neuromodulatory event (i.e., a spike in the virtual pre-synaptic neuron) is transmitted to the target synapse

     .. blueconfig_value:: Source
         :type: target